dtekcth/dtek.se/README.md

 Generator](https://www.miniwebtool.com/django-secret-key-generator/)" and you
 should find something.

-Once this is done and nginx is set up properly, it should be possible to start the site.
+Once this is done, it should be possible to start the site.
 First of all, you need to build the container using `make build`.

-To start the site in a development environment, (meaning DEBUG is set to TRUE in django among other things) run `make up-develop` and the site should be accessible at `localhost:8000` or whatever port your docker container exposes.
-If django complains about having unapplied migrations, you might have to run `(sudo) docker-compose run web python3 manage.py migrate`, then restart the container by running `make down` followed by `make up-develop`.
+To start the site in a development environment, run `make up-develop` and the site should be accessible at `localhost:8000`.
+If django complains about having unapplied migrations, you might have to run `docker compose run web python3 manage.py migrate`, then restart the container by running `make down` followed by `make up-develop`.

-To start the site in a production environment, instead run `make up-prod` after building the container.
-The site should now be accessible at the domains specified in `server_name` in the nginx config (provided that the domains in question are pointed at the correct IP).
-If you want to try running the production environment locally without pointing a domain to your IP, you can just add that domain to your `host` file (Google is your friend).

 ## Creating a superuser